Suzii/pv254-food-recipes-recommender/README.md

 8. You should be asked if the file should be created, click Yes
 9. goto: step 3

+# Data
+Project works with recipes from [BBC Food Website](http://www.bbc.co.uk/food/recipes).
+Recipes were extracted from this website using a tool [BBC Recipe Web Scraper](https://github.com/xvitovs1/BBC-Recipe-Web-Scraper), original version of this tool can be found [here](https://github.com/Thomas-Rudge/BBC-Recipe-Web-Scraper).

 # Current status
 Project currently contains two solutions